incubyte/incubyte.github.io/content/blog/techniques-for-an-agile-team.md

 +++
-title = "7 Best Practices Ideas for Successful Agile Teams" slug = "agile-best-practices" date = 2021-08-19T05:06:00Z
+title = "Ideas for Successful Agile Teams" slug = "techniques-for-an-agile-team" date = 2021-08-19T05:06:00Z
-image = "/images/2021/08/agile-team-head.jpg"
+image = "/images/2021/08/agile-team-head.png"
 draft = false
-author = "Mansi Pandey"
+author = "Rupali Pardeshi"
 authorLink = "https://incubyte.co"
 description = "It's not always easy to build successful agile teams.
 That said, here are some tips that help our teams achieve the goal of being collaborative and owning the SDLC from start to finish." tags = ["Software Craftsmanship", "Agile", "Best Practices", "SDLC"]